weRbelgium/BelgiumStatistics/README.md

 ![Datasets](inst/extdata/img/opendatadataset.PNG)

 The data are collected on 27/10/2015 from the website of http://statbel.fgov.be/nl/statistieken/opendata/home and packaged as an R package.
-The package size is approximately 100Mb so this takes some time to install.

 ## Installation